Daniel Roebuck: Career

 From 2005 until 2010, Roebuck had a recurring role in the television drama Lost, appearing as Dr. Leslie Arzt in nine episodes.
 Roebuck is a regular player in films by Rob Zombie, starting with The Devil's Rejects (2005), as Morris Green.
 He has been a writer and producer for the Monsterama series, appearing in some of the episodes.
 Roebuck starred in the Disney Channel Original Movie Quints (2000), as well as the Nickelodeon original film, Shredderman Rules (2007).
 In the series Sonny with a Chance, he played Mr. Condor.
 He guest starred in Disney's Wizards of Waverly Place.
 In 2009, Roebuck guest starred in the fan-produced web series Star Trek: The Continuing Mission.

 Roebuck has guest starred on one episode each of Dark Blue and Bones.
 He reprised his role of the Rob Zombie character Morris Green, providing that voice in the animated film The Haunted World of El Superbeasto (2009), and starred in the films A Fork in the Road (2009) and That's What I Am (2011).
 Roebuck portrayed Dave Karofsky (Max Adler)'s father Paul in the TV series Glees second season episodes "Furt" and "Born This Way", with a brief cameo appearance in the third season episode "On My Way".

 In October 2012, Roebuck played B.J. in AMC's The Walking Dead: Cold Storage webisodes.
 He starred as Pastor Victor in the 2016 Rob Zombie film 31.
 In November 2015, he played Arnold Walker in The Man in the High Castle.
 He appeared in five of ten episodes in the first season, distributed through Amazon Prime.

 As of 2022, Roebuck is host of Classic with Daniel Roebuck on New Evangelization Television in the New York metropolitan area.
 In 2022, he was cast to play the part of The Count, or Grandpa Munster, in the 2022 Rob Zombie-directed film The Munsters, based on the 1960s sitcom of the same name The Munsters.

 Personal life

-Roebuck is a Christian.
+Roebuck is a Catholic.
 In 2020, he and his wife Tammy founded A Channel of Peace, a non-profit organization that produces Christian films.